kenluozhenyu/One_Click_Meteor_Shower/README.md

 Anyway I think the result is still acceptable.

-For the"false detection", unrecognized satellites and landscape objects, a simple CNN neural network was trained to distinguish star backgrounds vs landscape objects.
-However this cannot solve all.
+For the"false detection", unrecognized satellites and landscape objects, a deep CNN neural network was trained to distinguish star backgrounds vs landscape objects.
+However this still may not solve all especially for satellites.
 The current alternative is to change to "two-clicks":

  1. Do the meteor detection process, stop and manually remove those false object files
  2. Resume with he 2nd script to extract the meteor objects